vanilophp/framework/README.md

 Their result is based on the `itemCount()` method.

+### Get Items

+`Cart::getItems()` returns all products in the cart.

+It returns an empty collection if the cart is empty.

 ### Adding An Item

 You can add product to the cart with the `Cart::addItem()` method.